Lab Fellows are the pioneers of a new financial system – one that serves people and planet.

 Moestak has a passion for social justice, activism and working towards a safe and sustainable environment, locally and globally.
 She extensive experience in grassroots community development and has worked as a researcher in collaboration with universities and diverse communities.

-Andres is a finance professional with more than twelve years’ experience in investment banking, risk management and international development, including two years as a microfinance specialist in the Dominican Republic.
+Andres is a finance professional with nearly 14 years’ experience in investment banking, risk management and international development, including more than two years working as a microfinance specialist in the Dominican Republic.

 Greater London Mutual – Fionn Travers-Smith